EudiaApentsui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Deletes all the regular files (not the directories) with a .js in current directory and sub folders

 A script that counts the number of directories and subs, hidden inclusive

+A script that displays the 10 newest files in a directory